Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Point simplicial complexes of skew polynomial algebras at cube roots of unity

 In each of the above cases, the point simplicial complex $\Delta_{\omega}$ is given as follows\footnote{In \cite[Section 4.2]{BDL} (resp.\,\cite[Section 4.3]{BDL}), the classification of the point varieties (in other words, the point simplicial complexes) of skew polynomial algebras in $4$ (resp.\,$5$) variables was given.
 The labels used here are the same as those used in that classification. }: \begin{enumerate} \item[(1)] $\calF(\Delta_{\omega})=\{1234\}$ \quad (label: $0$) \item[(2)] $\calF(\Delta_{\omega})=\{123, 14, 24, 34\}$ \quad (label: $2$) \item[(3)] $\calF(\Delta_{\omega})=\{12, 13, 14, 23, 24, 34\}$ \quad (label: $3$). \item[(4)] $\calF(\Delta_{\omega})=\{124, 234, 13\}$ \quad (label: $1$) \end{enumerate} These four simplicial complexes are not isomorphic to each other, so \eqref{eq.s} is true.

 We consider the case $n=5$.
 There are fourteen modular Eulerian digraphs with $5$ vertices up to isomorphism (see Remark \ref{rem:num}(2)).
-Namely, they are given as follows; so $M_{\omega}$ is switching equivalent to exactly one of the following digraphs by Theorem \ref{thm.Eulermodl}:
+Namely, they are given as follows; so $M_{\omega}$ is switching equivalent to exactly one of the adjacency matrices of the following digraphs by Theorem \ref{thm.Eulermodl}:

 In each of the above cases, the point simplicial complex $\Delta_{\omega}$ is given as follows\footnotemark[1]: \begin{enumerate} \item[(1)] $\calF(\Delta_{\omega})=\{12345\}$ \quad (label: $0$) \item[(2)] $\calF(\Delta_{\omega})=\{123, 145, 245, 345\}$ \quad (label: $2_a$) \item[(3)] $\calF(\Delta_{\omega})=\{135, 245, 12, 14, 23, 34\}$ \quad (label: $4_b$) \item[(4)] $\calF(\Delta_{\omega})=\{12, 13, 14, 15, 23, 24, 25, 34, 35, 45\}$ \quad (label: $6$) \item[(5)] $\calF(\Delta_{\omega})=\{123, 124, 135, 145, 25, 34\}$ \quad (label: $2_b$) \item[(6)] $\calF(\Delta_{\omega})=\{2345, 134, 12, 15\}$ \quad (label: $2_c$) \item[(7)] $\calF(\Delta_{\omega})=\{124, 134, 135, 235, 245\}$ \quad (label: $1_b$) \item[(8)] $\calF(\Delta_{\omega})=\{124, 234, 245, 13, 15, 35\}$ \quad (label: $3_c$) \item[(9)] $\calF(\Delta_{\omega})=\{123, 145, 235, 245, 34\}$ \quad (label: $2_d$) \item[(10)] $\calF(\Delta_{\omega})=\{1234, 1345, 25\}$ \quad (label: $1_c$) \item[(11)] $\calF(\Delta_{\omega})=\{234, 345, 12, 13, 14, 15, 25\}$ \quad (label: $4_a$) \item[(12)] $\calF(\Delta_{\omega})=\{2345, 124, 135\}$ \quad (label: $1_a$) \item[(13)] $\calF(\Delta_{\omega})=\{123, 125, 145, 24, 34, 35\}$ \quad (label: $3_a$) \item[(14)] $\calF(\Delta_{\omega})=\{134, 12, 15, 23, 24, 25, 35, 45\}$ \quad (label: $5$) \end{enumerate} These fourteen simplicial complexes are not isomorphic to each other, so \eqref{eq.s} is true.